-Luckily, balance skills can be recovered through specific exercises and repetitive training.
-By practicing balance rehab exercises, you’ll encourage the brain to rewire itself and strengthen the connections to weak muscle groups.
+A stroke can affect a person’s mobility and balance in many different ways.
+While a stroke typically affects one side of the body, there may also be other impairments that increase your falls risk.
+Luckily, balance skills can be recovered through specific balance exercises for stroke patients and repetitive training.
+By practicing balance rehab exercises, you’ll encourage the brain to rewire itself and strengthen the connections to weak muscle groups and motor pathways.

 This stretch can be beneficial as a warm-up exercise before attempting to practice balance exercises after a stroke.

 Start by sitting near the edge of your seat.
 Then, cross one ankle over your opposite knee.
 Gently lean forward until you feel a stretch in the hip and buttock area.
 The more you lean forward, the more you’ll feel the stretch in your hip.
 Hold for 15-20 seconds, then repeat for the other side.